-The major difference between the current P2P service that Bandwidth offers today on US & Canadian local 10-digit phone numbers and the A2P Messaging service using Toll-Free numbers is:
+The major difference between the P2P service that Bandwidth offers today on US and Canadian local 10-digit phone numbers and the A2P service using toll-free numbers and long codes is:

-- The 1 SMS/number/second message limits imposed in the guidelines for P2P messaging do not apply to A2P messaging services - there are still some limits based on campaign class.
+- The 1 SMS/number/second message limits imposed in the guidelines for P2P messaging don't apply to A2P messaging services - there are still some limits based on campaign class.

-- The use of a A2P text messaging service requires formal approval by Bandwidth (and potentially carriers depending on the use case and company generating the outbound traffic).
+- The use of a P2P text messaging service requires formal approval by the carriers.

 - The A2P service is priced differently than P2P messaging services.
 Please see additional details on the Long Code A2P pricing here.

 Was this article helpful?